aresprotocols/ares-wiki/docs/trojanstaking.md

 ![](assets/build/14.png)

 Notice: due to the ethereum mainnet, please be aware of your Gas fee amount.
-If the approval process is too long then try to check your network connection, or consider adding a certain amount of Gas fee to speed up.
+If the approval process is too long then try to check your network connection or consider adding a certain amount of Gas fee to speed up.

 **4.2 Unstake**